 Uncover Opportunities with Enriched Business Data

 While you should be concerned about information that's wrong in your database, you should also think about what's missing.
 Is there anything else that enriched data can tell you about your customer or prospect?
 Incomplete data presents its own set of challenges throughout the funnel—namely, low conversions and missed sales opportunities.
 It also causes duplicates, wrong categories, missing hierarchies, and incorrect location information.

 Complete business records give you more options for segmenting and delivering targeted messaging, resulting in a higher probability for success.
 For example, enhancing a record with firmographics (this data can include everything from a company’s geography and employee size to the organization’s annual revenue and total assets) allows for more robust lead scoring, as well as proper routing to sales.
 What's more, having detailed industry information for a company allows vertical-specific messaging for outbound marketing as well as the dynamic delivery of relevant content on your website.
 In addition, enriching company data with individual contact information will help you narrow down your audience to focus in on the decision markers with whom you should be engaging.
 These insights can help you understand where to spend time prospecting and upselling (instead of wasting money and fixing spelling).

 Ultimately, bad data results in bad decision-making, poor customer service, and a damaged reputation.
 But, most importantly, a lack of high-quality and accurate data is going to cost you time and money.
 However, if you proactively clean, enrich, maintain, and master your database, you’ll have more confidence that you're reaching the right people to drive qualified leads and ROI.
-Here are few steps worth repeating so you can get your customer relationships on the right track.
+Here are a few steps worth repeating so you can get your customer relationships on the right track with reliable master data: